Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

 Winter Clothes Festival on the 1st of October of the Chinese Traditional Calendar, to send winter clothes to the deceased in the other world.

-Which Ghost Festival Is the Most Important One?
+Which Ghost Festival is the Most Important One

 Therefore, this is a festival to worship and commemorate deceased ones.

-In ancient China, July in Traditional Chinese Calendar was harvest month.
 People worship deities and ancestors with newly harvested crops to show respect and gratitude and pray for their blessings.

 Until the Eastern Han Dynasty (25 — 220), Taoism Religion was formed, Buddhism was introduced, and more ceremonies and meanings were added in July of the Chinese Calendar.